DataDog/documentation/content/en/database_monitoring/query_samples.md

 {{< img src="database_monitoring/dbm_qs_slowest_query_viz.png" alt="Finding slowest queries" style="width:100%;">}}

-Or find an outlier like a query that _usually_ runs quickly, but occasionally runs slow by graphing its p90 or p99 duration.
+Or find an outlier such as a query that _usually_ runs quickly, but occasionally runs slow by graphing its p90 or p99 duration.

 Use table visualizations to produce report-like summaries to share with others.
 For example, create a table of worst-performing queries (p75 Duration), and include the average plan cost values for each query: